afrind/warp-draft/draft-ietf-moq-transport.md

 Fields common to all Fetch Types:

-* Subscribe ID: The Subscribe ID identifies a given fetch request.
-Subscribe ID is a variable length integer that MUST be unique and monotonically increasing within a session.
+* Subscription ID: The Subscription ID identifies a given fetch request.
+Subscription ID is a variable length integer that MUST be unique and monotonically increasing within a session.